tharunc-NEU/tesla_supply_chain/README.md

 ## **2. Data Collection and Integration**
 ### **MySQL Database Connection:**
-Using MySQL as the backend database, we store the articles fetched from NewsAPI in a structured format.
+Using MySQL as the backend database, I stored the articles fetched from NewsAPI in a structured format.
 The database is set up to hold essential fields like title, description, URL, and published date of articles related to supply chain and logistics.

 ```python
 # Connect to MySQL Database